Mera peak Climbing - 12 Days

 You will also review safety and summit day procedures.
 The remainder of the day is spent resting, hydrating, and mentally and physically preparing for the climb ahead, as you will be moving onto the base of Mera Peak and beyond in the following days.

-Day 7 The program of the day consists of trekking from Khare (5,045m) to Mera High Camp (5,780m).
+The program of the day consists of trekking from Khare (5,045m) to Mera High Camp (5,780m).
 Easy and brief, this day leads to the final camp before the summit attempt.
 The route climbs gradually up rocky terrain and glaciated ways; marvelous views of towering Himalayan giants- Everest, Makalu, Lhotse, and Baruntse- greet trekkers on this path.

 This distance is negligible (around 4-5 km); trekking up increases altitude with exhaustion, so much in thin air.
 Acclimatize properly and walk slowly while drinking plenty of water today.
 Prepare to rest and put on the last clothes for the summit ascent at this High Camp.
 Watch staggering sunsets over surrounding peaks while your guides give you a thorough review of climbing assets and innovations for the proposed summit climb.

-After crossing glaciated terrain with crampons, ropes, and ice axe under the Sherpas guidance, the cherry on the cake preceding the summit would be an unforgettable 360° Himalayan panorama-the views of Everest (8,848m), Lhotse (8,516m), Makalu (8,485m), Cho Oyu (8,188m), and Kangchenjunga (8,586m).
+After crossing glaciated terrain with crampons, ropes, and an ice axe under the Sherpa's guidance, the cherry on the cake preceding the summit would be an unforgettable 360° Himalayan panorama-the views of Everest (8,848m), Lhotse (8,516m), Makalu (8,485m), Cho Oyu (8,188m), and Kangchenjunga (8,586m).

 After an altogether brief yet victorious moment on the summit, you would make a descent back to High Camp to rest a bit before descending further down to Khare.
 The long day that would take over twelve hours, filled with climbing and descending, would be perhaps physically and mentally draining, but rewarding to the core, with gloating at the achievement of your grand objective in high-altitude mountaineering.

-Day 9 With the gorgeous peak of Mera beneath you, you will have to return down the route to Kothe (3,600 m) from Khare.
+With the gorgeous peak of Mera beneath you, you will have to return down the route to Kothe (3,600 m) from Khare.
 The trail descends quite steadily through the very jagged terrain of the Hinku valley, passing again through Tangnag and some lovely alpine forests.

 In Kothe, a nice accommodation awaits you, where you may relax and have an excellent dinner celebrating the conclusion of the climbing phase of your whole adventure.

-On Day 10, the journey continues toward Thuli Kharka (4,300m), through the Chatra-La Pass (4,600m), climbing up from Kothe (3,600m).
+The journey continues toward Thuli Kharka (4,300m), through the Chatra-La Pass (4,600m), climbing up from Kothe (3,600m).
 This trail well deserves an alternative experience of the refreshing nature of rhododendron forests, alpine meadows, and rough highland trails.

 This trek usually lasts about 5 to 6 hours, depending on the sections, and may present moderate to difficult challenges, mainly around the pass.
 The beauty, view, and splendor of Mera Peak, Hinku Valley, and the far Himalayan ranges indeed keep one mesmerized along the way.